o3de/o3de.org/content/docs/user-guide/gems/reference/terrain/_index.md

 ---

-The Terrain Gem is a work-in-progress terrain system.
-The terrain system lets you create, manipulate, render, and simulate a terrain surface.
+The Terrain Gem is an experimental terrain system.
+Use the terrain system to create, manipulate, render, and simulate a terrain surface.

 ## Features

 The Terrain Gem has the following key features:

-* Maps height, color, and surface data to regions of the world
+* Maps height, color, and surface data to regions of the world.
-* Provides gradient-based and shape-based authoring tools and workflows to create and manipulate the terrain data
+* Provides gradient-based and shape-based authoring tools and workflows to create and manipulate the terrain data.
-* Exposes a queryable API that is usable by both simulation and rendering
+* Exposes a queryable API that is usable by both simulation and rendering.
-* Renders an efficient, high-quality terrain visualization across the view distance
+* Renders an efficient, high-quality terrain visualization across the view distance.
-* Integrates with physics to provide a "physical" simulation of the terrain in the virtual world
+* Integrates with physics to provide a "physical" simulation of the terrain in the virtual world.

 ## Enabling the Terrain Gem